Thanks to Swiffer Sweep/Trap Sweeper kit for sponsoring this post Got a new pooch and overwhelmed by the mess? 6 tips to keep your cool!

 I ADORE my furbabies Lazer and Ike in fact I just received a beautiful necklace and had their names engraved on two of the stones- because frankly I consider them to be my kids, albeit ones who are covered in fur, have four legs- and NEVER talk back .

-Still, despite the fact that they rarely shed, they do leave a bit of doggie trail (okay my fur-son Lazer is a rescue from Louie’s Legacy and after almost four years WE FINALLY have him sort of house trained- the operative word being SORT OF) And our almost two year old rescue puppy Ike- well he is A WORK IN PROGRESS.
+Still, despite the fact that they rarely shed, they do leave a bit of doggie trail (okay my fur-son Lazer is a rescue from Louie’s Legacy and after almost five years WE FINALLY have him sort of house trained- the operative word being SORT OF) And our three year old rescue puppy Ike- well he is A WORK IN PROGRESS.

 So in case you need a few tips top keep your home clean I’m sharing the scoop on creating a pet-friendly environment, from combating pet hair to preparing for a new puppy at home.